Hypoallergenic Dog Breeds for People with Allergies

 Poodle

 Poodles are one of the most well-known hypoallergenic dog breeds.
-They come in three sizes—standard, miniature, and toy—making them a versatile option for different living spaces.
-Poodles have curly, dense hair that traps dander and doesn’t shed much, which significantly reduces allergens in the home.
+They come in three sizes - standard, miniature and toy - making them a versatile option for different living spaces.
+Poodles have curly, dense hair that traps dander and doesn’t shed much, which significantly reduces allergens in the house.
 Regular grooming is necessary to keep their coat healthy and to further minimise allergens.
 For those wondering what dogs are hypoallergenic, Poodles often top the list due to their minimal shedding and hypoallergenic qualities.

 Bichon Frise